National Nutrition Month: Consult a Registered Dietitian Nutritionist (RDN)

 March is National Nutrition Month©.
 Join the East Texas Food Bank and the Academy of Nutrition and Dietetics in celebration by focusing on the importance of making informed food choices and developing sound eating and physical activity habits.

-This week, the focus is on learning skills to create tasty meals.
+This week, the focus is on consulting a Registered Dietitian Nutritionist.
 Here are some tips to help guide you:

-• Try new flavors and foods – Eating right is not a one-size-fits-all endeavor.
+• Thrive through the transformative power of food and nutrition – Eating right is not a one-size-fits-all endeavor.
 A healthy plate can include foods from all corners of the globe.
 In fact, the 2015 Dietary Guidelines for Americans says, “Healthy eating patterns are adaptable … Any eating pattern can be tailored to the individual’s socio-cultural and personal preferences.”
 More information

 Information provided by eatright.org